svnm/swipr/README.md

 # swipr

-swipr is a very minimal touch enabled swipe carousel

-## Why

 originally forked from [lory.js](http://meandmax.github.io/lory/) the touch enabled minimalistic slider written in vanilla JavaScript

 Now just 260 lines of es5 code :) Imagine if we wrote it in es6?